 Weights, Measures, and Serving Sizes

-This information is from a recent entry from the notes we keep on most of our food dehydration efforts.
+This information is a summary of the notes we keep in a logbook on most of our food dehydration efforts.

 Dehydrated Poblano Pepper Nutrition Information